VictorBarbosaMartins/victorbarbosamartins.github.io/projects.md

 title: Research Projects and Events
 ---

-# Developement of the Simulation Pipeline (SimPipe) for CTA
+# The Simulation Pipeline (SimPipe) for CTA
 **Summary**:

-# Developement of the Medium-sized telescope (MST) health monitoring system for CTA
+# The structure health monitoring system for the Medium-sized telescope (MST) of CTA
 **Summary**:

 ![Sunset at the MST prototype in Adlershof](mst.jpg)